Pintuzoft/Avade/README.md

 #### Excessive logging

 Something that other services might not provide is a way to access logs which can describe how a nickname or channel has been used.
-This include logs for register, set email, set pass, freeze, hold, close, auditorium etc. Avade will also provide channel access logs in channels which will show when and who gave or removed access in the chan.
+This include logs for register, set email, set pass, freeze, hold, close, auditorium etc. This information is only available for IRCops.

+Avade will also provide channel access logs in channels which will show when and who gave or removed access in the chan.
 The access log for a channel is open for AOP+ and IRCops.

 #### External mailing functionality